 Bull wasn’t been so good about actually cleaning email infections.
 It supposedly works with Thunderbird, but it doesn’t do it very well.
 If there’s one suspicious email message in a folder or “mailbox,” Bull puts the entire folder into quarantine, or just deletes it!
 That is not ideal, to say the least.

 It was also slowing down my system terribly, so I moved on to Nod32.
-It doesn’t have the backup, and only has a one-month trial.
-It does have attractive pricing that is comparable to Bull’s, and which takes the fact that most of us have multiple computers in our homes into account.
+It doesn’t have backup and only has a one-month trial.
+It does have attractive pricing that is comparable to Bull’s, which takes the fact that most of us have multiple computers in our homes into account.
 I like that.

 It hasn’t slowed down my system appreciably, even with the firewall (and that’s rare).
 It has caught every test bit of nastiness I’ve tossed its way.
 It also deletes only the questionable message from mail folders, rather than the whole folder that contains the message.